-Rhode Island Housing can continue to make Rental Assistance Payments to Owner/Agents while a Section 811 tenant is absent from the unit under reasonable circumstances.
-For example, if the head of household is hospitalized, Rental Assistance Payments can continue as long as the household continues to pay their portion of the rent and the program eligible household member is expected to return to live in the unit.
-This includes but is not limited to hospitalization in a medical facility, a psychiatric facility, a nursing facility, or other institution.
+RIHousing asset management staff can continue to make Rental Assistance Payments to Owner/Agents while a Section 811 tenant is absent from the unit under reasonable circumstances.
+For example, if the head of household is hospitalized, Rental Assistance Payments can continue

 Note that it is possible that a household's income and corresponding tenant rent may change when an individual is in the hospital or an institution.
 In the event that the tenant's absence from the unit may be for an extended period of time, the tenant may request a Reasonable Accommodation to retain the unit.
-The approval of the Reasonable Accommodation will be up to the Owner/Agent, in consultation with the Rhode Island Housing.
+The approval of the Reasonable Accommodation will be up to the Owner/Agent, in consultation with the RIHousing 811 staff.